timo/zasim/docs/tutorial/custom_stepfunc.rst

 ---------------------------------------

 In the previous section, the *target instance* has been mentioned, but there was not yet any explanation for what it is or does.
-The target, however, is very simple.
+The target is, however, very simple.
 All it has to do is basically keep the configuration and a bunch of additional attributes together in one namespace.
 The only class currently useful as a target is the `~zasim.cagen.target.TestTarget`, which takes a config - or